pulp/pulp/docs/user-guide/tuning.rst

 each server that hosts workers, as well as all httpd servers.
 This is typically done via NFS.

+Each worker has its own working directory.
+The default path is `/var/cache/pulp/`, however, it can be modified by editing the `working_directory` config value in `server` section of `/etc/pulp/server.conf`.
+The path needs to be owned by user and group `apache`.
+If running with SELinux in Enforcing mode, the path also needs to have `system_u:object_r:pulp_var_cache_t` security context.

 Pulp and Mongo Database
 ^^^^^^^^^^^^^^^^^^^^^^^
 Pulp uses Mongo to manage repository information as well as content metadata.